nicominguez/Artificial-Intelligence-C/README.md

 Now, a neural network will be build to predict the output of f(x, y) = sin(x) - y.
 This function is:
 ![Function](/screenshots/function.png)

 First, the AI is inicialized and the data are prepared.
+If data (input, output) isn't in [0, 1] need be normalized.
 ![Data](/screenshots/prepare_data.png)

 Second, the neural network is built with the number of the layers, number of neurons per layer, activation functions and description.